Play XML Entities

 When parsing XML messages, the most important security check is to ensure that XML entities have been disabled.
 XML entities can be used to tell the XML parser to fetch specific content:

-• From the filesystem.
+• From the file system.

 • From a web server (HTTP, HTTPs).